 The current admission criteria are always available in the George Mason University Catalog.

 Admission to the program is competitive, and we consider a combination of multiple criteria to ensure that the prospective students will be successful in the program.
-If you have any additional questions about the criteria, please contact Dr. Janusz Wojtusiak, Chief of the health informatics program.
+If you have any additional questions about the criteria, please contact Dr. Janusz Wojtusiak, Division Director of the health informatics program.

 Prior to the final semester in the MS program, students enroll in a 1 credit Capstone Preparation class (HAP 789) that will assist in identifying a practicum organization based on individual student interests and needs.
 The course helps students prepare and identify a project that they will complete during their time as an integral team member.